-NOTICE IS HEREBY GIVEN that the 2020 Annual Meeting of Stockholders of SolarEdge Technologies, Inc. will be held virtually at www.virtualshareholdermeeting.com/SEDG2020 on May 18, 2020 at 9 am pacific time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2021 Annual Meeting of Stockholders of SolarEdge Technologies, Inc. will be held online via live audio webcast at www.virtualshareholdermeeting.com/SEDG2021 on June 1, 2021 at 9 am pacific time, for the following purposes:

-1. To elect the three directors named in the Proxy Statement as Class II directors of SolarEdge Technologies, Inc., each to serve until the third annual meeting of stockholders following this Annual Meeting of Stockholders and until his or her successor has been elected and qualified, or until his or her earlier death, resignation or removal.
+To elect the three directors named in the Proxy Statement as Class III directors of SolarEdge Technologies, Inc., to hold office for a three year term and until his or her successor has been elected and qualified, or until his or her earlier death, resignation or removal.

-2. To ratify the appointment of EY, as our independent registered public accounting firm for the year ending December 31, 2020.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2021.

-3. To approve, on an advisory and non-binding basis, the compensation of our named executive officers (commonly referred to as "Say-on-Pay" vote).
+To approve, on an advisory and non-binding basis, the compensation of our named executive officers (commonly referred to as a "Say-on-Pay" vote).

-4. To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.